nekiro/Foxy.dj/README.md

 Foxy.dj requires [Node.js](https://nodejs.org/) to run.

-Edit config.json and put your bot token in required place.
+Edit .env file and put your bot token in required place.

 If you don't know how to get a token, here is a nice [guide](https://www.writebots.com/discord-bot-token/) for it.